SanteonNL/orca/orchestrator/README.md

 ### Care Plan Contributor configuration
 - `ORCA_CAREPLANCONTRIBUTOR_STATICBEARERTOKEN`: Secures the EHR-facing endpoints with a static HTTP Bearer token.
 Only intended for development and testing purposes, since they're unpractical to change often.
 - `ORCA_CAREPLANCONTRIBUTOR_FHIR_URL`: Base URL of the FHIR API the CPC uses for storage.
+When `ORCA_CAREPLANCONTRIBUTOR_HEALTHDATAVIEWENDPOINTENABLED` is enabled, data is retrieved from this FHIR API.
 - `ORCA_CAREPLANCONTRIBUTOR_FHIR_AUTH_TYPE`: Authentication type for the CPC FHIR store, options: `` (empty, no authentication), `azure-managedidentity` (Azure Managed Identity).
 - `ORCA_CAREPLANCONTRIBUTOR_FHIR_AUTH_SCOPES`: OAuth2 scopes to request when authenticating with the FHIR server.
 If no scopes are provided, the default scope might be used, depending on the authentication method (e.g. Azure default scope).
 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_ENABLED`: Enable the demo app launch endpoint (default: `false`).